-Figure 4 shows the 10-year trend in filing miscellaneous appeals (including original actions, habeas corpus cases, and appeals from administrative agencies and the Court of Claims).
+Figure 4 shows the 10-year trend in the filing of miscellaneous appeals (including original actions, habeas corpus cases, and appeals from administrative agencies and the Court of Claims).
 In 2017, incoming miscellaneous appeals cases increased 20 percent over 2016.
+In 2018, the 714 miscellaneous appeals filed is a decline of almost 3 percent from the 734 appeals filed in 2017.